 Rebuild the index

-If it doesn’t, it might be that the Index itself has been damaged.
-In order to reset this, go to Control Panel-> Indexing Options-> Advanced-> button Rebuild
+If Outlook still can’t complete indexing, it might be that the Index itself has been damaged.

 (Type “Indexing” in the Search field of Control Panel to quickly locate the applet.)

-In Windows 7 and Windows 8, you can press the blue “Troubleshoot search and indexing” link.
-This will start a troubleshooting wizard in which you can select the option “E-mail doesn’t appear in search results”.
+This will start a troubleshooting wizard in which you can select the option “Outlook search doesn’t return results”.

-Check Event Viewer and post in the newsgroups
+Check Event Viewer and post in the Outlook forum

 If the error logged there is not helpful to you, post it in the Outlook forums together with your configuration details in order to help you troubleshoot it.